Close Menu

 The median nerve comes down the forearm, goes through the carpal tunnel opening and into the palm of the hand.
 It then branches into your thumb and 3 middle fingers.
 For an example, see the drawing below.
 You will usually start to feel carpal tunnel pain when you squeeze the median nerve.

 Carpal tunnel symptoms are different for every person.
-However, the condition normally involve numbness, tingling, and pain in the hand, wrist and forearm.
+However, the condition normally involves numbness and pain in the hand, wrist and forearm.
 Also, you may have pain in your fingers and thumb.
 Overuse of the hand for certain activities, such as picking up small objects or typing, can create carpal tunnel syndrome.

 Obviously, not being able to constantly use your hands may keep you from working at your job.
 If you cannot work at your job due to a physical or mental condition for 12 months or longer, then you should apply for Social Security benefits.
-Make sure to apply for SSD and SSI benefits as soon as you know that you are not going to return to work due to your medical condition.
+Make sure to apply for SSDI and SSI benefits as soon as you know that you are not going to return to work.

 carpal tunnel syndrome